Grammarly Review [Is It The Best Grammar Tool For Writers?]

 3. Using Grammarly MS Word Add-on

-If you’re like me who does all my writing on Microsoft Word, and you’re wondering how to use Grammarly with Microsoft Word, I’ve got you covered here as well.
+If you’re like me and do all your writing in Microsoft Word, and you’re wondering how to use Grammarly with Microsoft Word, I’ve got you covered here as well.

 Interestingly, Grammarly does integrate with Microsoft Office through a Word add-on, which you can download here.